9erson/bytebles/Videos/Pizza Calculator/Outline.md

 - practice python basics
 	- Input - Prompt the user for choices
 	- Variables - Store the user's choices to be used later
-	- Data casting - Convert strings to integers to be able to calculate
+	- Type casting - Convert strings to integers to be able to calculate
 	- Arithmetic Operations - Calculate cost based on pizza type and size
 	- Print & f-Strings - Displaying formatted data.
 Totals should be rounded to 2 decimal places.
 - Demo of completed program